schneider7/GitHooks/README.md

 Now set up an outgoing webhook request from GitHub:

-  *Navigate to the page for setting up webhooks within your repo: `(Repo) Settings > Webhooks > Add Webhook`
+  -Navigate to the page for setting up webhooks within your repo: `(Repo) Settings > Webhooks > Add Webhook`

-  *Create a new webhook, select the option for the delivery to be in JSON form: `application/json`
+  -Create a new webhook, select the option for the delivery to be in JSON form: `application/json`

-  *Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests
+  -Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests

   and for trigger options, select "pull request", and "pull request reviews".